+Let me start by confessing that I have not read every work of Ms. Wilhelm's.
+My hunt for her elusive1 third novel The Nevermore Affair only recently bore fruit.
+Other books have sat patiently on the shelf, abiding.
 There is a strong sense in Kate's work that things have their proper times and places; it does not do to rush, so I do not rush.
 Where Late the Sweet Birds Sang I have not reread; the fourteen-year-old kid who found it at a garage sale in Norwood, New Jersey, expects that it will be better on the next reading, but I can't help feeling that some djinn of my youth might fly away when this particular bottle is unstopped.
 The proper time will come.

 Perhaps you'd like a cup now?

+Katie G. Meredith was born in Toledo in 1928 and to her credit, I've never seen her make an attempt to hide this date.
 She and her brothers and sister grew up in Kentucky.
 She married fairly young, had two sons with Mr. Wilhelm before the marriage fell apart.

 Here's her author bio from 1962, when her first novel, was published: